rad182/potential/mobile/mobile.md

 #### Objective-C

-Swift is nice, but not production ready.
+Swift is nice, but not ready for mixing with our larger Objective-C code bases.

 #### CocoaPods + Bundler

-We rely on dependency managers, and plugins within them.
+We rely on dependency managers, and plugins for them.
 If this is new to you, we recommend reading the [Podfiles](https://guides.cocoapods.org/) and [Gemfiles](https://guides.cocoapods.org/using/a-gemfile.html) guides on CocoaPods.

 #### Testing

-We test our apps to ensure that our bevior is what we expect.
-We use a collection of [FBSnapshot](http://www.objc.io/issue-15/snapshot-testing.html) Tests and Unit Tests via [Specta/Expecta](https://github.com/specta/specta).
+We test our apps to ensure that our behavior is what we expect.
+We use a collection of [FBSnapshot](http://www.objc.io/issue-15/snapshot-testing.html) Tests and Unit Tests via [Specta/Expecta](https://github.com/specta/specta) or [Quick/Nimble](https://github.com/Quick/Quick/).

 #### Eigen